-BestCrypt Volume Encryption allows the user permanently encrypt a whole volume.
-After encrypting volume the software transparently decrypts data from the volume when applications read the volume and transparently encrypts data when it is written to the volume.
+BestCrypt Volume Encryption allows the user to permanently encrypt an entire volume.
+For these encrypted volumes, the software transparently decrypts the data from the volume when applications read it and transparently encrypts data when it is written to the volume.

-To make some volume encrypted (D:\ for instance), select the volume in BestCrypt Volume Encryption main window.
-Then run the Volume->Encrypt Volume command.
+To encrypt a volume (D:\ for instance), select the volume in the BestCrypt Volume Encryption main window.
+Then run the ->Encrypt Volume command.
 The following window will appear:

-Select encryption algorithm to encrypt the volume in Encryption algorithm combo box.
-Read more information about available algorithms in Encryption algorithms article.
+Select an encryption algorithm to encrypt the volume with in Encryption algorithm combo box.
+Read more information about available algorithms in the Encryption algorithms article.

 Initial encrypting of disk volume runs with a speed about 30 - 60 sec/GByte.
-So it will require about 30 hours to encrypt 2 TByte volume.
-Sometimes we do not need to encrypt the whole disk volume, for example, if new hard disk is just bought.
-In this case the user may choose option Format the volume.
-Minimal initial encryption so that the program would format the volume and encrypt only just initialized filesystem data on the volume.
-In this case, the process will take seconds.
-All the data written later to the volume will be encrypted.
+So it will require about 30 hours to encrypt a 2 TByte volume.
+Sometimes users do not need to encrypt the whole disk volume For example, if a new, OEM hard disk is installed.
+In this case, the user may choose the option Format the volume.
+Minimal initial encryption.
+In this case, the program would format the volume and encrypt only the freshly initialized filesystem data on the volume.
+This particular process would take mere seconds and all the data written to the volume from then on would be encrypted.

 Potential drawback of Format the volume.
 Minimal initial encryption option is that part of the volume with encrypted data will appear as filled by random data, other part of the volume (unused disk space) will likely store zeros.
-So someone can define how much data are stored on the volume.
+So, without much effort someone could define how much data are stored on the volume.

-If the security consideration above is important and the user is going to format the volume, he/she may use option Erase whole volume.
+If the security consideration above is important, the user may instead opt for the Erase whole volume.
 Format.
-Minimal initial encryption.
-In this case the program will write random data to the volume before formatting it.
-Hence, noone will be able to define whether the volume is full of encrypted data, or stores nothing inside.
-Such a process of initial encryption with overwriting a whole volume will be about 4 times faster than full initial encryption of volume that already stores data and must not be formatted (default Encrypt all sectors.
-Do not format the volume option).
+Minimal initial encryption. option.
+In this instance, the program will write random data to the volume before formatting it.
+As a result, no one would be able to define whether the volume is full of encrypted data or storing nothing.
 Note that Format... options are not available for boot/system volumes, because they store system files and cannot be formatted.

-BestCrypt Volume Encryption can store encryption key for the volume you are going to encrypt on hardware SafeNet (former Aladdin) eToken USB devices.
-The picture above illustrates the case when support for eToken is not installed on the computer.
+BestCrypt Volume Encryption can store encryption key for the volume you are going to encrypt on removable devices.
+The picture above illustrates the case when no suitable devices are detected on the computer.
 In this case enter passphrase you are going to use for the volume to the Enter password edit box.

-If support for SafeNet eToken USB devices is installed and some eToken is inserted to USB port, the following window appears:
+If some supported removable device (SafeNet eToken, Yubikey, USB disk) is inserted to USB port, the following window appears:

 When you finish entering passphrases clickto encrypt the volume or to cancel volume encrypting.